-Clinton Hill Neighborhood Review
+Clinton Hill Neighborhood Review - Brooklyn Moving Guide

 The grand trees, gorgeous brownstones, and small shops will make you feel like you're nowhere near Manhattan.

 From its position, there's easy access to Fort Greene Park and great establishments forming in the adjacent Bed-Stuy area.

-The G and A/C lines run through Lafayette and Fulton Street, respectively in Clinton Hill, with several bus lines like the B62 and B54 running through the neighborhood to destinations like DUMBO, Williamsburg, and Downtown Brooklyn.
+The G and A/C lines run through Lafayette and Fulton Street, respectively, in Clinton Hill, with several bus lines like the B62 and B54 running through the neighborhood to destinations like DUMBO, Williamsburg, and Downtown Brooklyn.

 |Subways||G, A, C|